Smart Bedroom Guide: How to Create a Calm, Sleep-Friendly Space with Smart Lighting

 Accent Light Strips

 Light strips add atmosphere and depth.
-When hidden properly, they elevate the bedroom without drawing attention to the technology itself.
+When hidden properly, they elevate the bedroom without drawing attention to the technology.

 Creating a Cozy Winter Aesthetic Bedroom

-A winter aesthetic bedroom is defined by warmth and softness.
-Lighting plays a greater role than furniture or decor changes.
+A cozy winter aesthetic bedroom is defined by warmth, softness, and gentle contrast.
+Lighting often changes the feeling of the room more quickly than new furniture or large decor pieces.

 Smart Bedroom Checklist